Thursday, May 07, 2009

 I remember going there with some good friends where we spent the evening over one or two drinks that cost about $6.00 a glass.
 My favourite drink is rum and coke, a drink I am told that attracts medical problems like diabetes.
 The ladies we came with were friends and colleagues that had come to support guest bands that played on a particular weekend.

 There was an evening where we made floor space for the versatility of the Sunny Low Dancers, the slim young man with the built, grace and charm of Gene Kelly.
+This particular dance place or nightclub was on another floor in the hotel; correct me if I am wrong, the sixth floor if I remember.

 Oh yes, Katong Park and the beach were downstairs and it was a slow, five-minute walk to seclusion and privacy.
 The hotel is gone now but the memories remain.

-Original article: Dndy Lim.
+Original article: Andy Young.